Modular vs Non Modular Power Supplies: Which One Should You Buy in 2026

 Choosing a PC power supply feels boring until your build overheats, looks messy, or limits upgrades.
 Suddenly, the question of modular vs non modular power supply becomes very real.

 If you are confused between a non modular PSU, a semi modular PSU, or a full modular power supply, you are not alone.
-According to recent PC hardware surveys, over 58 per cent of first-time builders regret their PSU choice within the first year due to cable clutter, upgrade limitations, or poor airflow.
+Community PC building forums and hardware discussions consistently show that first-time builders often regret their PSU choice within the first year, most commonly due to cable clutter, limited upgrade headroom, or airflow restrictions.

 Whether you are building a budget office PC, a gaming rig, or a workstation, choosing the wrong PSU type can quietly limit performance, airflow, and future upgrades.